mikavir/heartcare-hub/README.md

 ### Typography

-Research was completed on the preferred typography on a healthcare website.
+Research was conducted on the preferred typography of healthcare websites.
 As HeartCare Hub can be referred to as a healthcare website, using similar typography will respect the convention and encourage consistency.

-These three fonts were recommended for the use of healthcare websites: [2]
+These two fonts were recommended for the use of healthcare websites: [2]

-Source Sans pro- sans-serif font
+- Source Sans pro- sans-serif font
-Crimsons text- serif font
+- Crimsons text- serif font

 The applied use of a combination serif and sans-serif is further recommended in a medical website to provide contrast.

-Therefore, these three recommended fonts will be used along with different font-weights used accodingly.
-Only two fonts will be used as three or more can make teh website appear excessive and lose professionalism [3].
+Therefore, these two recommended fonts will be used along with different font-weights accordingly.
+Only two fonts will be used as three or more can make the website appear excessive and lose professionalism [3].

-These fonts will be taken from Google Fonts and to be used within my Cascading Style Sheets(CSS).
+These fonts will be taken from Google Fonts and used within my Cascading Style Sheets (CSS).

 Icons from Font-Awesome will be used to provide visualisation amongst the text.